Videoton (company)

-Videoton, or officially VIDEOTON HOLDING Ltd. is a privately-owned company group based out of Székesfehérvár, Hungary and specializing in contract manufacturing (mainly EMS).
-The company was founded in 1938 and it became well known among the Warsaw Pact/Comecon countries for supplying stadium size electronic scoreboards.
-In 1991 the company was privatized, since then VIDEOTON company group provides contract manufacturing services for its partners.
+Videoton, officially VIDEOTON HOLDING Ltd., is a privately owned company group based out of Székesfehérvár, Hungary, and specializing in contract manufacturing, mainly electronics manufacturing services (EMS).
+The company was founded in 1938 and it became well known among the Warsaw Pact/Comecon countries for supplying stadium-sized electronic scoreboards.
+In 1991 the company was privatized and since then Videoton has provided contract manufacturing services for its partners.